meisto/Coursera_Capstone/README.md

 This business model can be summarized as following: I will try to build clusters of venues centered on reachable train stations, find similar clusters and return for each type of cluster the most prominsing candidates.

 ## 4. Data Sources
 This is a list of all the data and how I want to use it to solve my problem.
-For the example in this document I have choosen to use data for the capital city of the German state of *Baden-Würrtemberg*, *Stuttgart*.
+For the example in this document I have choosen to use data for the capital city of the German state of *Baden-Württemberg*, *Stuttgart*.
 Note that, because of this, some of the data sources may be written in German.
 I will add short bits of informations where necessary for your convenience.

 ##### Foursquare Places API:
 [Foursquare API](https://foursquare.com/) - This has been discussed previously in the course, therefore I will not go further into details here.